nimh-sfim/lab-docs/hpc.md

 ## Biowulf and Python

 Sometimes Biowulf and Python can have issues.
 HPC has a fairly comprehensive guide [here][biowulf_python] that you can read.
+We have additional instructions for [setting up conda on biowulf][biowulf_conda].
 One fairly common issue is the use of Python environments and Biowulf, particularly conda.
 There is a naming conflict ("dbus") that can be introduced, and may cause NoMachine to fail intermittently.
 The solution is to first try to remove the lines inserted by conda into your `.bashrc`, so that conda does not load by default.
 In the case that this does not work, try removing `dbus` with